autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 Your code should detect and report one of the following condition:

+- Only return the messages for respective sensors that are ON the line
-- If only sensor 5 is on the line: "SENSOR 5 ON LINE & SENSOR 6 OFF LINE"
+- If only sensor 5 is on the line: "SENSOR 5 ON LINE"
-- If only sensor 6 is on the line: "SENSOR 6 ON LINE & SENSOR 5 OFF LINE"
+- If only sensor 6 is on the line: "SENSOR 6 ON LINE"
+- This should be done for all the sensors.
 - If none of the sensors detect the line: "NO SENSORS ARE ON THE LINE

 ---